 Kamal Chakaroun, Programs Associate

 Kamal Chakaroun joined AMAR US in October 2017 as a Programs Associate.
 Prior to his work with AMAR, Kamal worked with Médecins Sans Frontières (Doctors Without Borders) as a Deputy Finance Coordinator in the Central African Republic and as an Administration Manager in Niger.

 Kamal previously worked in Lebanon as an investment advisor at Arab Finance Corporation while volunteering as a member of the first aid team with the Lebanese Red Cross.

 Kamal holds a MA in International Relations and Economics from Johns Hopkins University SAIS with a concentration in International Political Economy and Conflict Management, in addition to a MA in Financial Assets Management and a BA in Business Administration form Saint Joseph University in Beirut.

-Emily Stevens, Regional Manager
+Emily Stevens, Regional Development Manager

 Emily Stevens formally joined AMAR U.S. in August 2014 as a Regional Manager based in Utah.
 Prior to joining AMAR, Emily ran a department at Brigham Young University where she honed her management, assessment, mentoring and organizational skills.
 She also works as a non-fiction freelance editor, business consultant and property manager.
 Emily has held numerous volunteer leadership and organizational positions in her local community, and served formerly as the Utah AMAR Supporters Circle Lead Coordinator.